By Advice type

-An Advance Care Plan or advance statement is a written statement that sets out your wishes, beliefs values and preferences about your future care.
-It provides a guide to help healthcare professionals and anyone else who might have to make decisions about your care if you become too unwell, to make decisions or to communicate them.
+An Advance Care Plan or advance statement is a written statement that sets out your wishes, beliefs, values and preferences about your future care.
+It provides a guide to help healthcare professionals and anyone else who might have to make or communicate decisions about your care if you become too unwell.

 When someone is dying, it can put a lot of financial pressure on them and those who care for them.
 In the last year of life, most people are eligible to receive at least some benefits.
 They may also be able to access charitable grants or other forms of support.